 Mistake #1.
 Not enrolling for the right mock test series

-- While many candidates have no issues to spend lakhs of rupees for classroom coaching, when it comes to taking mock tests most of them are reluctant to invest time/money.
+- While many candidates have no issues spending lakhs of rupees for classroom coaching when it comes to taking mock tests most of them are reluctant to invest time/money.
 Very often, a few pirated mock tests are the only source, that too at the last minute.
 As you rightly guessed, this is not the right strategy.

 - Quality mock tests should help you find the priority areas and the most probable questions.

 - Also note that, if the questions are not up to the mark and revolve around trivial areas, aspirants will be misguided.

 Mistake #2.
 Not attempting the tests in a time-bound manner

 - It has been seen that many aspirants learn mock tests, just like they learn books.
 Though this can be a last-resort strategy, when no other option is left, ideally mock tests should be attempted in a timed environment.